Johann Rudolph Rengger: The Paraguayan trip

 After a stay in Paris, Rengger decided, together with doctor M. Longchamp from the canton of Vaud, to undertake a research trip to South America.
 On May 1, 1818, they embarked in Le Havre and arrived in Buenos-Aires on July 1.
 Here, their attention soon turned on to the secure conditions of Paraguay.
-So they went up to the Entre Ríos Province, waited for eight months in Corrientes when the leader Artigas had blocked the stream traffic, and reached Asunción on July 30, 1819.
-Afterwards, Rengger began to explore the wildlife of Paraguay, and he described himself the way he conducted his research:
+So they went up to the Entre Ríos Province, waited for eight months in Corrientes because the leader Artigas had blocked the stream traffic, and didn't reach Asunción until July 30, 1819.
+Afterwards, Rengger began to explore the wildlife of Paraguay and described himself the way he conducted his research:

 However, at the time of these explorations, Paraguay was virtually isolated from the outside world by the dictator José Gaspar Rodríguez de Francia.
 For example, the French explorer and botanist Aimé Bonpland was arrested as a spy and detained at Santa Maria.
 On their side, Rengger and Lonchamp were not allowed to cross the strictly guarded border, and had to request a special permit for each excursion.
 While Longchamp mostly remained in the capital, Rengger used all the permissions given for his naturalist research.
-Despite this scientific activity, there was a lack of contact with educated men and correspondence with foreign countries, especially with the homeland, because the dictator had all incoming and outgoing letters embezzled, so that the relatives of Rengger received only a few news from his situation.
-In 1825, Rengger unexpectedly obtained an exit permit, but had only a few hours to prepare himself with Longchamp, packing the smaller part of his collections.
+Despite this scientific activity, there was a lack of contact with educated men and correspondence with foreign countries, especially with the homeland, because the dictator had all incoming and outgoing letters embezzled, so that the relatives of Rengger received only a little news of his situation.
+In 1825, Rengger unexpectedly obtained an exit permit, but had only a few hours to prepare himself, with Longchamp packing the smaller part of his collections.
 On May 25, 1825, they left Paraguay, returning to Le Havre via Buenos-Aires, Bahia, and Pernambuco.